TreeFrogTinkerer/my-quake-shakes/README.md

 - [X] Auto-calculate time for SAIpy / IRIS download from USGS Event data
 - [X] Automate rolling date so only dates unprocessed get download and processed
 - [X] Create functional loop to process event data and feed it to SAIpy
-- [X] Create functional error trap so if a download from IRIS gives a momentary connection error the script tries again instead of terminating the entire script as it was.
+- [X] Create functional error trap so if a download from IRIS gives a momentary connection error the script tries again.
+   - [X] Instead of terminating the entire script as it was.
 - [X] Create PNSN links from event numbers from USGS
-- [X]
 - [X] Create functional ics calendar entries
 - [X] Hone ics calendar entries to display data most usefully
-- [X] Filter events to only create ics events for events that locally were sensed -- to prevent overwhelm of ics data / viewing (plenty of other ways to see quakes that happened)
+- [X] Filter events to only create ics events for events that locally were sensed.
+  - [X] Prevent overwhelm of ics data / viewing (plenty of other ways to see quakes that happened)
 - [ ] Memory manage python.
-Right now python doesn't release ram from each SAIpy event run.
-Goal is to make each run a separate process so when done memory goes back into OS pool.
-In theory this means we would only need about 4GB of available memory at any time vs 32 GB capping out on 2 days of events and killing the process.
+  - [ ] Right now python doesn't release ram from each SAIpy event run.
+  - [ ] Goal is to make each run a separate process so when done memory goes back into OS pool.
+  - [ ] In theory this means we would only need about 4GB of available memory at any time vs 32 GB capping out on 2 days of events and killing the process.
 - [ ] Consider adding GeoJSON output to use on a map in Home Assistant in addition to calendar method

 # My Quake Shakes Introduction